Elering/estfeed-datahub-docs/eng/12-metering-data.md

   - `PROCESSING` - processing not finished
   - `SUCCESSFUL` - processing finished successfully
   - `ERROR` - processing finished with errors.
-  - `PARTIALLY_SUCCESSFUL` - processing finished partially successfully (for example, the message contained multiple metering points and processing of some metering point's data failed)
 - If the message is processed without errors, then the data are added or changed in the database and the Datahub makes the addition or change of metering data available to open suppliers through the data-distribution service.
 For more details, see [Data distribution](30-data-distribution.md).
 - If errors occur while processing the message, the Datahub will generate an error report and make it available to the metering point operator in the response of the  `meter-data/status` service.
 - The metering point operator reads the error report addressed to it and resolves it according to its internal business logic.